NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 # CDF combat regulations draft, 18JUN22.
+## The basics:
+Fundamentals for combat at CDF: **Turn off quickjump/nimble/accessories imitating these features**, if in doubt; ask, don't assume, and consider general sportmanship when fighting here.
+CDF has no interest in political engagements between other groups, parties or lonewolves, so please do not bring such to our place.
+This includes Blue on Blue (Attacking other attackers).

 ## 1: The big ones
-- No griefing, doxing, stalking, harassing or otherwise negatively impact the group, individuals or simulator.
+- No griefing, doxing, stalking, harassing or otherwise negatively impacting the group, individuals or simulator.
 - No hatespeech / slurs.
 - No copybotting or imitating equipment of the group nor its assets.
 - No entitlement or demands.
 You don’t own nor run this group or simulator.